consentdotio/runners/README.md

 This project **is**:

-* a small SDK for defining Playwright based tests as pure functions
+* a small SDK for defining Playwright based runners as pure functions
 * a runner harness that hides browser and container details
 * a thin HTTP and CLI surface around that runner